hyli-org/hyli/crates/hylix/README.md

 ## 🚀 Why Hylix?

-Hylix is a developer toolbox and CLI (`hy`) to build vApps on [Hyli](https://hyli.org), the new proof-powered L1 to build the next generation of apps onchain.
+Hylix is a developer toolbox and CLI (`hy`) to build verifiable apps on [Hyli](https://hyli.org), a high-performance blockchain with built-in privacy.

 ### Who is this for?

-Developers who are building vApps on the Hyli blockchain and have prior knowledge of Rust and CLI usage.
+Developers who are building apps on the Hyli blockchain and have prior knowledge of Rust and CLI usage.

 ### Main benefits